 The pall of airport security hassles and general airline silliness still floated on the horizon but we approached it with confidence.

 Our eldest daughter took time out of her day to drive us to the airport.
-And of course, we had to be at the airport three hours before the first leg of our journey to deal with the nuances of a reportedly beleaguered security system, and the projected delays.
+We had to be at the airport three hours before the first leg of our journey began to deal with the nuances of a reportedly beleaguered security system, and the projected delays.
 This is normally when I expect traveling to go wrong.

-We had checked in online, printed our boarding passes, and added them to our apple wallets on our iPhones, but there were still the baggage tags and acceptance of the bags by the check-in agent to do.
+We had checked in online, printed our boarding passes, and added electronic versions to our apple wallets on our iPhones, but there were still the baggage tags to add, and acceptance of bags by the check-in agent.
 The young woman who helped us was lovely and personable.
 While Gail talked to her about possible seat upgrades, I started to worry about timing.

 Timing?
 Weeks after Gail had originally booked the tickets the airline did two things that were making me uncomfortable; 1.
 They changed the time between connecting flights on the outbound leg of our travels to slightly less than an hour, and 2. they had changed the return flight to come out of Heathrow, rather than the original Gatwick.
 This was the first real hint that traveling goes wrong.